withastro/docs/src/pages/en/core-concepts/astro-components.md

 To send JavaScript to the browser without [using a framework component](/en/core-concepts/framework-components) (React, Svelte, Vue, Preact, SolidJS, AlpineJS, Lit) or an [Astro integration](https://astro.build/integrations/) (e.g. astro-XElement), you can use a `<script>` tag in your Astro component template and send JavaScript to the browser that executes in the global scope.

-By default, the `<script>` tag will be placed in the `<head>` of the document and will be bundled with your imports.
+By default, `<script>` tags are hoisted and `type="module"`.
+They will be placed in the `<head>` of the document and will be bundled with your imports.
 This is useful for sending client-side scripts to the browser that are not tied to a specific component.

 > ⚠️ TypeScript support is not currently available for client-side scripts.
 Please a look at the [RFC](https://github.com/withastro/rfcs/discussions/193) for more information on the status of this feature.